finite-element/finite-element-course/doc/source/L5_convergence.rst

   that are only continuous at edge centres, so the functions are not in `C^0` and the functions do not have a weak derivative.
-However, using the finite element derivative in the weak form for `H^1` elliptic problems still gives a solveable system that converges at the optimal rate.
+However, using the finite element derivative in the weak form for `H^1` elliptic problems still gives a solvable system that converges at the optimal rate.
 Additional techniques have been developed to analyse this.